Q: What is the council-manager form of government as used by the City of Madison Heights?

 Since its establishment, the council-manager form has become the most popular form of government in the United State in communities with populations of 5,000 or greater.
 The form is also popular in Canada, Australia, the Netherlands, New Zealand, the United Kingdom, Honduras, Chile and Brazil.
 For more than 94 years, council-manager government has responded to the changing needs of citizens and their communities.

 A: Nearly 73 percent of managers surveyed by the International City/County Management Association (ICMA) have a master’s or a professional degree.
 Respondents indicated that they had spent an average of 17 years in the local government management profession.

 A: All managers who belong to ICMA are bound by its Code of Ethics, which states that every member of the Association shall refrain from all political activities that undermine public confidence in professional administrators and refrain from participation in the election of members of employing legislative body.

 Q: What else does ICMA’s Code of Ethics cover?

 A: The Code specifies 12 ethical principles of personal and professional conduct, including dedication to the cause of good government.
 ICMA members believe in the effectiveness of representative democracy and the value of government services provided equitably to residents within a community.
 ICMA members also are committed to standards of honesty and integrity more vigorous than those required by the law.

 Q: What is ICMA?

-A: ICMA has been the professional and educational organization for administrators and assistant administrators serving cities, towns, counties other local governments and regional entities around the world.
-The purpose of ICMA is to create excellence in local governance by developing and fostering professional local government management to build better communities.
+A: ICMA has been the professional and education organization for administrators and assistant administrators serving cities, towns, counties other local governments and regional entities around the world.
+The purpose of ICMA is to create excellence in local governance by developing and fostering professional local government management worldwide.